Download the 2014 Chairman's Letter and Notice of Meeting (PDF 126KB)

-Annual General Meeting 2013
+Annual General Meeting 2014

-In accordance with the UK Corporate Governance Code all Directors will stand for re-election at the 2013 Annual General Meeting.
-Accordingly, as part of the ordinary business of the meeting, resolutions 4 to 14 inclusive are to re-appoint Directors.
-Biographical details of the Directors are included in the explanatory notes to the Notice of Meeting.
+In accordance with the UK Corporate Governance Code 2012 (the “Code”) all Directors will stand for election or re-election at the 2014 Annual General Meeting.
+Accordingly, as part of the ordinary business of the meeting, resolutions 5 to 13 inclusive are to elect and re-elect Directors.

 The Board recommends voting in favour of all the resolutions proposed as, in the Board’s opinion, all resolutions are in the best interests of shareholders.